Doist/ui-extensions/README.md

 To install the dependencies run `npm install`.

-It comprises of two packages:
+This monorepo comprises of two packages:

 ### ui-extensions-core